Jake-BS/GenbaSnap/README.md

-Solution to the "Snap Game" task set for the Software Developer Application
+Solution to the "Snap Game" task set for my Software Developer Application